OmarMiniesy/Notes/Offensive Security/Windows Security/Kerberoasting.md

 Another detection idea is to understand the difference between Kerberoasting activity and normal activity.
 - For both, TGS tickets for services will be requested, but only in normal activity will the user login after the TGS is requested.
 - For Kerberoasting, this is not the case, as the attacker wants to crack the password.
-- We cam group all TGS request events by the same user and checking if there are logon events after these TGS request events.
+- We can group all TGS request events by the same user and checking if there are logon events after these TGS request events.

 To detect this attack, we can utilize [[Windows Events Log]] logs with Event ID `4769`.
 - This log is generated when TGS are requested.